ARTICLE MENU

 How does this all work?

 We are also created in the image of God.
 God created man in His own image, in the image of God He created him; male and female He created them (Genesis 1:27, NASB).
 Scripture also tells us that we are created in the image of God who is a three part being (Father, Son and Holy Spirit).
 God is three in one - one God/ three parts each with distinct roles.
 Man is also a three part being - spirit (breath), soul and physical bodyGod is a spiritual being with a mind, will, conscience and emotions.
 There is no carnality in God.
 There was no carnality in man when he was first created as we were made in His image.
 When man and woman were first created we were created to be Holy, just as God is Holy.
-The Holy Spirit was in the first man and woman created and they were able to intuitively know God's will and obey it.
+Adam and Eve’s human spirit was alive and in full fellowship with God, and their soul (mind, will, emotions) submitted to the spirit.
+They lived in righteousness, peace, and harmony with God and creation.
+We cannot say for certain whether Adam and Eve were indwelt by the Holy Spirit as we are today after we are born-again, but they were able to intuitively know God's will and obey it.
+What Scripture does show is that his human spirit was fully alive in fellowship with God – and that fellowship was broken by sin.

 The two fold nature of man of course is the soul (carnal part of man) and spirit (Godly part of man).
 This wall I believe also separated our soul (which is also known as our heart) from our human spirit.
 Our human spirit, soul and body (although three parts) I believe must have originally operated as one whole entity in unison which is why the Bible described the conjoining of man's physical body and spirit becoming a living soul.
 After the fall God separated the carnal nature of man from the spiritual nature of man.
 For the word of God is living and powerful, and sharper than any two-edged sword, piercing even to the division of soul and spirit, and of joints and marrow, and is a discerner of the thoughts and intents of the heart (Hebrews 4:12, NKJV).
-Spirit and soul (heart) at this point are no longer one.
-The spirit part of man remains dormant (awaiting the return of the Holy Spirit) while the soul (heart) becomes a playground to satan.
+Spirit and soul (heart) at this point are no longer one - they stand divided.
+The spirit part of man remains dormant (awaiting the Holy Spirit) while the soul (heart) becomes a playground to satan.
+The Word of God exposes this condition, revealing the inactive spirit and the rebellious soul, preparing the heart for restoration.

 All three parts of us need to be sanctified.
 And the very God of peace sanctify you wholly; and I pray God your whole spirit and soul and body be preserved blameless unto the coming of our Lord Jesus Christ (1 Thessalonians 5:23, KJV).
 The word sanctify in this passage in Greek is Hagiazo.
 The word sanctified in Greek is also Hagiazo and means 1) to render or acknowledge, or to be venerable or hallow 2) to separate from profane things and dedicate to God 2a) consecrate things to God 2b) dedicate people to God 3) to purify 3a) to cleanse externally 3b) to purify by expiation: free from the guilt of sin 3c) to purify internally by renewing of the soul.
 In the Scripture above Paul is saying that our whole spirit, soul and body needs to be sanctified – all three parts of us.
 At the beginning of our salvation our spirit is born-again.
 The Spirit Himself bears witness with our spirit that we are children of God (Romans 8:16, NKJV).
 This is also reflected in John 20:22 when Jesus breathed on the disciples and they were born-again.
 Our soul and physical body are not made new at this time.
 Paul talks very clearly of the war between soul and spirit (Romans 8) so we see by this that there is a work to be one in our fleshly (not born again) areas of our soul (heart) and physical body.
 Many believe that the moment we are born again that we are born again completely in our hearts also.
 This is incorrect.
 Our heart (soul) is the part of us that needs to be sanctified, cleansed, purged, delivered and healed.
 Who hath also sealed us, and given the earnest of the Spirit in our hearts (2 Corinthians 1:22, KJV).
 The word ‘sealed us’ in Greek is Sphragizo and means to 1) to set a seal upon, mark with a seal, to seal.
 The word ‘the earnest’ (of the Spirit) in Greek is Arrhabon and means 1) an earnest 1a) money which in purchases is given as a pledge or down payment that the full amount will subsequently be paid.
 We see by this when we first receive the Holy Spirit our spirits bear witness with His Spirit that we are children of God, and our heart is sealed with a down payment of the Holy Spirit in which the full amount will subsequently be paid.
 We have not received the fullness of the Holy Spirit until the heart (soul) is cleansed, healed and made whole through the sanctification process of purification and the renewing of the soul.
 As the old man dies, the new man rises up in resurrection power – it is a process.